Copyright © 2023 Sked social. All rights reserved.

 Instagram selects these stories based on account you follow and posts you like, it also shows you Stories by popular accounts and Stories popular among the people you follow.

 Similarly to using hashtags, getting your story featured on that Explore page is a great way to get the attention of people who have already expressed some sort of interest in your niche, brand, or type of content.

 But, that won’t happen if you aren’t actively posting quality content to your own story.
-So, post—and post often!
+So, stop wondering how to get followers on Instagram and get posting—and post often!

 “The Explore page is a crazy powerful feature on Instagram, and having one of your stories featured can set off a viral effect that gets you a ton of likes, comments, and, course, new followers for Instagram who choose to see more of your content,” Chacon adds.

 Getting your Instagram account in front of potential new followers isn’t something that’s just going to happen.
 More often than not, you need to ask for it.